Biden urges Republicans to stand up against senator's military holds | Law-Order

 Biden urges Republicans to stand up against senator's military holds

-It was bizarre and irresponsible to inject a domestic social debate into fundamental foreign policy, Biden said in Helsinki after meeting with Nordic country leaders.
-Tuberville, a social conservative from Alabama, has held up 250 nominees to senior Pentagon posts since March, when he began the holds to protest a Defense Department policy enacted last year that provides paid leave and reimburses costs for service members who travel to get an abortion.
+"Secretary Austin explained to Senator Tuberville the impact the holds are having to military readiness and uncertainty in the force," Pentagon spokesperson Patrick Ryder told a news briefing.
+Austin and Tuberville agreed to speak again next week, Ryder said.

 President Joe Biden said on Thursday he expects Republicans to stand up against what he called Senator Tommy Tuberville's "ridiculous" block of top U.S. military appointments over the Pentagon's abortion policy.
-It was bizarre and irresponsible to inject a domestic social debate into fundamental foreign policy, Biden said in Helsinki after meeting with Nordic country leaders.
+It was bizarre and irresponsible to inject a domestic social debate into fundamental foreign policy, the Democratic president said in Helsinki after meeting with Nordic country leaders.

-Tuberville, a social conservative from Alabama, has held up 250 nominees to senior Pentagon posts since March, when he began the holds to protest a Defense Department policy enacted last year that provides paid leave and reimburses costs for service members who travel to get an abortion.
-"He's jeopardizing US security with what he's doing.
-I expect the Republican Party to stand up, stand up and do something about it," Biden told reporters.
+Tuberville, a conservative Republican from Alabama, has held up 250 nominees to senior Pentagon posts since March, when he began the holds to protest a Defense Department policy enacted last year that provides paid leave and reimburses costs for service members who travel to get an abortion.
+"He's jeopardizing U.S. security with what he's doing.
+I expect the Republican Party to stand up - stand up and do something about it," Biden told reporters.

-"I'm confident that the mainstream Republican Party no longer, does not support what he's doing, but they've got to stand up and be counted.
-That's how it ends," he said.
+"I'm confident that the mainstream Republican Party no longer - does not support what he's doing, but they've got to stand up and be counted.
+That's how it ends," Biden said.
 Biden said he would be willing to talk to Tuberville if there were any possibility of changing the senator's "ridiculous position."

-Earlier on Thursday, Defense Secretary Lloyd Austin said he last spoke to Tuberville in March but will engage with him again.
-"He needs to lift the holds," Austin said in an interview with CNN.
-"This is a national security issue.
-It's a readiness issue.
-And we shouldn't kid ourselves."
+Defense Secretary Lloyd Austin spoke to Tuberville on Thursday, the Pentagon said.
+"Secretary Austin explained to Senator Tuberville the impact the holds are having to military readiness and uncertainty in the force," Pentagon spokesperson Patrick Ryder told a news briefing.

+Austin and Tuberville agreed to speak again next week, Ryder said.
+Speaking earlier on Thursday, Austin told CNN: "He needs to lift the holds."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)